LuizStefanuto/Titanic/README.md

 ```
 ![](IMG/Screenshot-2018-6-7%20Titanic.png)

-- drop "Cabin" feature since it is mostly incomplete
-- "Name", "Ticket" and "PassangerId" features can be droped since they may not contribute to the analysis
+- drop "Cabin" and "Ticket" features since Cabin is mostly incomplete and Ticket may not contribute to the analysis

 ```python